crystal-garage/lustra/README.md

 ### Model definition

-Lustra offers some mixins, just include them in your classes to _clear_ them:
+Lustra offers some mixins, just include them in your classes:

 #### Column mapping